JonasMPN/pdf_comments_to_tex/README.md

 # Overview

 Running `main.py` collects all notes from given PDFs and creates a .tex file.
-This .tex file can, e.g., be copied into Overleaf and be compiled immediately.
+This .tex file can e.g. be copied into Overleaf and compiled immediately.

 # Setup

 Todo.

-# Known current limitations/unhandeled unexpected user input
+# Known current limitations/unhandled unexpected user input

 * [ ] a dictionary can only contain dictionaries or .pdfs, not a mix
 * [ ] notes that only specify a category but are empty otherwise throw errors (completely empty notes probably, too)
-* [ ] only works with notes created in PDF viewers that are in English/German (at least adobe acrobat annotates their notes based on the language settings)
+* [ ] only works with notes created in PDF viewers that are in English/German (at least Adobe Acrobat annotates their notes based on the language settings)
 * [ ] publication dates in the metadata must be of a specific format
+* [ ] a general note (note without category) cannot contain ":"

 # Note extraction and sorting; create .json